yaman-aljnadi/human-eval-comm-V2/README.md

 | gemini‑2.5‑flash‑lite | 36.7% | 33.3% | 90.8% | 25.9% | 41.0% |
 | openai‑gpt‑3.5‑turbo | 30.5% | 28.5% | 93.6% | 35.0% | 50.4% |

-> Report point estimates with 95% CIs in papers; per‑judge rates and ties are available for auditability.

 ---